 The Common Reader Experience

-Students are asked to read the book during the summer and think about possible discussion topics.
+Students are asked to read the book during the summer and think about possible discussion topics; possibilities for engagement include an exciting contest (details to follow summer 2018).
 Co-chair of this program, Dr. Lucy Morrison, said "students at UNO have many opportunities to follow their interests, and the common reader experience launches their academic career with a shared experience and opportunity."

-The goals of the Common Reading Experiences are to:
+The goals of the Common Reader Experiences are to:

 - Establish immediate expectations for engagement of students in an intellectual community;